DH4533/Power_Outage_Predictor/README.md

 This very small p-value provides strong evidence against the null hypothesis, suggesting that **weather-related outages are significantly longer** than non-weather outages.

 <iframe src="imgs/weather_duration_test.html" width="850" height="500" frameborder="0"></iframe>

+# Framing a Prediction Problem

+Our prediction problem is:

+> **Can we predict whether a power outage was caused by weather, based only on features available at the time of the event?**

+This is a **binary classification** problem, where:
+- `1` = Weather-related outage
+- `0` = Non-weather-related outage

+We created a column `IS_WEATHER` as the target variable.

+We chose this problem because accurately predicting weather-related outages could help utility companies allocate resources and issue alerts faster in real time.

+We selected the following features to predict `IS_WEATHER`:
+- `MONTH`: Indicates the time of year (seasonal patterns)
+- `NERC.REGION`: Captures regional variability in weather and infrastructure
+- `CUSTOMERS.AFFECTED`: Size of the impact (log-transformed)
+- `CLIMATE.CATEGORY`: Captures climate episodes like El Niño
+- `OUTAGE.START.HOUR`: Time of day

+### Evaluation Metric

+Since both false positives and false negatives are important (we don’t want to miss weather events, but also don’t want to falsely predict them), we use the **F1-score** as our evaluation metric.
+It balances **precision** and **recall**.

+# Baseline Model

+For our baseline model, we used two features:
+- `MONTH` (quantitative): The time of year the outage occurred
+- `NERC.REGION` (categorical): Regional code that can capture geographic variation

+We trained a **logistic regression classifier** using a scikit-learn `Pipeline`.
+We used:
+- `StandardScaler` on `MONTH`
+- `OneHotEncoder` on `NERC.REGION`

+We evaluated the model using 5-fold cross-validation and computed the **F1-score** for each fold:

+- Fold scores: 0.701, 0.629, 0.726, 0.538, 0.585
+- **Average F1-score**: **0.636**

+This simple model serves as our baseline and will be compared against a more complex model in the next step.